MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 > The optimized autoscale configuration doesn’t change the instance count immediately.
 For immediate changes, use [manual scale](manage-cluster-horizontal-scaling.md#manual-scale) to reset the recommended instance count, and then enable the optimized autoscale for future optimization.

 > [!IMPORTANT]
-> Due to new SKUs and logical improvements, it is possible that the recommendation won't be surfaced even if the current SKU is not optimized.
+> Due to new SKUs and logical improvements, it's possible that the recommendation won't be shown even if the current SKU is not optimized.

 #### Reduce cache for Azure Data Explorer tables